+(1) Course completed as part of Associate Degree in Nursing.
+These courses are prerequisites for all upper division nursing courses.
 (2) Course must be completed at FSU or another four-year college at the upper-division level with a grade of C or better.